 Research And Development.
-Research and development expenses decreased approximately \$100,000 or 10.2% from approximately \$983,000 for the year ended March 31, 2007 to approximately \$883,000 for the year ended March 31, 2008.
+Research and development expenses decreased approximately \$100,000, or 10.2%, from approximately \$983,000 for the year ended March 31, 2007 to approximately \$883,000 for the year ended March 31, 2008.
 The decrease in research and development was primarily the result of a reduction in the number of engineers employed.
-Research and Development as a percentage of revenue decreased to 1.40% during the year ended March 31, 2008 as compared to 1.48% during the year ended March 31, 2007.
+Research and Development as a percentage of revenue decreased to 1.9% during the year ended March 31, 2008, as compared to 2.0% during the year ended March 31, 2007.

 Administration And General Expenses.
-Administration and general expenses increased by approximately \$1,634,000 or 54.4% from approximately \$3,004,000 for the year ended March 31, 2007 to approximately \$4,638,000 for the year ended March 31, 2008.
-This increase was primarily the result of increased expenses in professional fees for tax advisory services, audit fees, and operating expenses for Bonso USA, Inc. An increase in bank charges of approximately \$120,000 was due to facilitating insurance coverage through factoring for open accounts to customers.
-Furthermore, the company recognized a provision for \$869,995 for bad debts.
+Administration and general expenses increased by approximately \$1,696,000, or 102.4%, from approximately \$1,655,000 for the year ended March 31, 2007 to approximately \$3,351,000 for the year ended March 31, 2008.
+This increase was primarily the result of increased expenses in professional fees for tax advisory services, audit fees, and operating expenses for Bonso USA.
+An increase in bank charges of approximately \$120,000 was due to facilitating insurance coverage through factoring for open accounts to customers.
+Furthermore, the Company recognized a provision of \$869,995 for bad debts during the fiscal year ended March 31, 2008.

 Amortization Of Brand Names.
-During the years ended March 31, 2007 and 2008 we amortized \$200,000 relating to the brand names acquired upon the acquisition of Korona.
+During the years ended March 31, 2007 and 2008, we amortized \$200,000 relating to the brand names acquired upon the acquisition of Korona.
 Brand names are amortized using the straight-line method over the related estimated useful life of 15 years.

 Impairment Of Goodwill.
-Based on the assessment for the year ended March 31, 2008, the Group made a provision for impairment of approximately \$843,000 for one of the subsidiaries, Gram Precision, due to deteriorating business conditions, which we believe was primarily caused by the subprime credit crisis and higher purchase costs as a result of the increase in oil prices during the second half of fiscal 2008.
-The reporting unit's operating results for fiscal 2008 were used as a basis for management's discounted cash flow analysis in determining the reporting unit's fair value.
+Based on the assessment for the year ended March 31, 2008, the Group made a provision for impairment of approximately \$843,000 for one of the subsidiaries, Gram Precision, due to its worsening business condition, which in turn was primarily caused by the onset of the subprime mortgage crisis and increasing purchase costs as a result of the upsurge in oil prices since the second half of fiscal 2008.
+The reporting unit's operating results for fiscal 2008 was used as a basis of management's discounted cash flow analysis in determining the reporting unit's fair value.
 There was no impairment loss recognized during the fiscal year ended March 31, 2007.

-Impairment Of Brandname.
-Management performed an impairment assessment of the brand name of one of the subsidiaries, Korona, due to continuing losses incurred by Korona and the diminishing price premium that Korona was able to realize on its branded products since the last quarter of fiscal 2008.
+Impairment Of Brand Name.
+Management performed an impairment assessment of the brand name of one of its subsidiaries, Korona, due to continuing losses incurred by Korona and the diminishing price premium that Korona was able to realize on its branded products since the last quarter of fiscal 2008.
 Based on the assessment for the year ended March 31, 2008, the Group recorded an impairment charge on the brand name of approximately \$1,597,000.
 There was no impairment loss recognized during the fiscal year ended March 31, 2007.